Unit 2 - Practice Quiz

 21 Which version of Naïve Bayes is best suited for binary feature vectors (e.g., word presence/absence in text classification)?

-A. Gaussian Naïve Bayes
+A. Bernoulli Naïve Bayes

-B. Multinomial Naïve Bayes
+B. Linear Naïve Bayes

-D. Linear Naïve Bayes
+D. Gaussian Naïve Bayes

 22 What is MAP estimation in the context of Bayesian classification?